HIP: Hessian Interatomic Potentials without derivatives

 \subsubsection{Transition State Search}

-Computational methods for transition state search can broadly be categorized as \textit{single-ended} and \textit{double-ended}.
-In double-ended methods, we know the product and reactant states (the two minima on the energy surface) and try to find an interpolation on the MEP that goes through the TS.
-In contrast, in single-ended methods, we only know a starting point and try to climb up on the energy surface to find a nearby transition state.
+Transition states are first-order saddle points on the PES.
+They represent the maximum barrier along the minimum energy path (MEP) between two minima.
+Identifying transition states is crucial for understanding reaction mechanisms and mapping reaction networks.
+A first-order saddle point is characterized by having exactly one negative eigenvalue of the Hessian.
+Over the years, various computational methods have been developed to describe MEPs and locate transition states. \\ Computational methods for transition state search can broadly be categorized as \textit{single-ended} and \textit{double-ended}.
+In double-ended methods, we know the product and reactant states (the two minima on the energy surface) and seek an interpolation along the MEP that passes through the TS.
+In contrast, in single-ended methods, we only know a starting point and climb the energy surface to find a nearby transition state.
 Often, double-ended methods are used to give good initial guesses, which are then refined by single-ended methods.
-In this study, we are using the Growing string method to find the initial states, which we then refine with RS-P-RFO (see above). \\ Different double-ended methods are distinguished by how they grow the interpolations between product and reactant states.
+In this study, we use the Growing String method to find the initial states, which we then refine using RS-P-RFO (see above).\\ Different double-ended methods are distinguished by how they grow the interpolations between product and reactant states.
 The most common approaches are the nudge elastic band method \citep{henkelman1999, henkelman2000} and the growing string method (GSM) \citep{peters2004,zimmerman2015}.

-\paragraph{Nudged elastic band method} The nudged elastic band method aims to find the minimum energy path between given initial and final configurations.
+The nudged elastic band method aims to find the minimum energy path between given initial and final configurations.
 A set of images connecting these states is linked by classical spring forces, forming an elastic band.
 Each image experiences a total force comprising the spring force along the local tangent and the true force perpendicular to it.
 The images are simultaneously optimized to trace the MEP.
 To converge to the transition state, a climbing image is introduced, for which the force along the band is inverted, leaving only the perpendicular component of the true force.
 This drives the climbing image up the potential energy surface along the band while descending perpendicularly, reaching the transition state along the MEP.